-There’s always a first time for everything.
-After years of sleeping on the ground — on pads, in tents, under tarps — I finally decided to spend a night suspended between two trees.
+There is always a first time.
+After countless nights on the ground, on pads, in tents, under tarps, I finally talked myself into spending a night between two trees.
 My first ever hammock overnighter.
-No talking, no narration, just the sounds of the forest and the quiet rhythm of a solo trip.
-Sometimes the best way to share an experience is to simply let it breathe.
+No talking, no commentary, just the sounds of the forest and the calm rhythm of a solo trip.

 Setting Up Camp Between the Trees#

-Finding the right spot for a hammock camp is a different exercise than picking a tent site.
-You’re not scanning for flat ground — you’re looking for two solid trees at the right distance apart.
-Once I found my pair, I rigged up the onewind double layer hammock.
-The double layer design is key: it creates a sleeve for insulation underneath, which makes the whole sleep system far more efficient than trying to stuff a pad into a single-layer hammock.
+Finding a spot for a hammock camp is a different exercise than picking a tent site.
+Instead of flat ground, you look for two solid trees at the right distance.
+Once I found mine, I pitched the double-layer hammock from onewind.
+The double fabric layer is key: it forms a sleeve for insulation from below, which makes the whole sleep system far more efficient than stuffing a pad into a single-layer hammock.

-The real game-changer, though, was the onewind underquilt.
-If you’ve never slept in a hammock, here’s the thing most people don’t realise — cold comes from below, not above.
-Your body compresses whatever insulation sits between you and the hammock fabric, leaving you exposed to the air underneath.
-An underquilt wraps around the outside of the hammock, keeping a lofted layer of insulation exactly where you need it.
-Paired with my Carinthia TSS Inner sleeping bag on top, the setup was surprisingly warm and comfortable.
+The key part, though, was the underquilt from onewind.
+Anyone who has never slept in a hammock should know: the cold comes from below, not above.
+Your body compresses any insulation between you and the hammock fabric, leaving the air underneath unprotected.
+An underquilt wraps the hammock from the outside and keeps a lofted layer of insulation right where it is needed.
+Together with my Carinthia TSS inner sleeping bag on top, the setup was surprisingly warm and comfortable.

-I also brought along my Exped Synmat UL pad as a backup layer.
-Some might call it overkill, but for a first hammock night I wasn’t taking chances.
-Better to carry a little extra than to spend hours shivering and regretting your choices at 3 a.m.
+I also had my Exped Synmat UL along as a backup.
+Some would call that overkill, but for the first hammock night I was not taking chances.
+Better to carry a little extra than to lie there shivering at three in the morning regretting your choices.

 Simple Food, Honest Comfort#

-This trip wasn’t about gourmet cooking.
-The food was deliberately simple — fast food, forest edition.
-Quick to prepare, easy to clean up, more time to just sit and take in the surroundings.
-I heated water in my Bestargot titanium French press for coffee and ate with my trusty SilverAnt titanium spork.
-There’s something satisfying about paring a trip down to the essentials.
-No elaborate meal prep, no fuss — just warmth in a cup and enough fuel to keep going.
+This trip was nothing for gourmet cooking.
+The food was deliberately simple: fast food, forest edition.
+Quick to make, easy to clean up, more time to sit and take in the surroundings.
+I heated water for coffee in my titanium French press and ate with the titanium spork.
+No elaborate cooking, no washing up, just warmth in a cup and enough fuel to keep going.

-The evening settled in quietly.
-Without conversation or commentary to fill the gaps, you notice things differently.
-The way the light shifts through the canopy.
-The particular creak of the hammock suspension when you shift your weight.
-The moment your body finally lets go of the tension it’s been holding and you sink into the fabric, genuinely relaxed.
+The evening settled quietly over the forest.
+Without conversation or commentary filling the gaps, you notice things differently.
+How the light moves through the canopy.
+The faint creak of the suspension when you turn in the hammock.
+The moment your body finally lets the tension go and you sink into the fabric.

 Did I sleep well?
 Better than expected, honestly.
-I’d heard mixed reports — people raving about hammock comfort, others complaining about feeling cramped or getting a sore back.
-The diagonal lie in the onewind hammock gave me a surprisingly flat sleeping position, and with the underquilt doing its job below and the sleeping bag above, temperature was never an issue.
+I had heard mixed things: people raving about hammock comfort, others complaining about feeling cramped or waking with a sore back.
+The diagonal lie in the onewind hammock gave a surprisingly flat sleeping position, and with the underquilt below and the sleeping bag above, temperature was never an issue.

 Waking up in a hammock is a different feeling.
-There’s a gentle sway, a sense of being cradled rather than pressed against the earth.
-I made coffee, packed up slowly, and walked out with a quiet kind of contentment.
-First hammock overnighter — definitely not the last.
+There is a gentle sway, a sense of being held rather than pressed against hard ground.
+I made coffee, packed up slowly and set off with a quiet contentment.
+First hammock overnighter, definitely not the last.

-For anyone thinking about trying it: start with good insulation underneath.
-That’s the one variable that will make or break your experience.
-Everything else you can improvise.
+For anyone who wants to try it: start with good insulation from below.
+That is the one variable that decides between success and frustration.
+Everything else can be improvised.

 This video was supported by onewind.
-Use code KAPPE for 5% off all onewind products.
+With the code KAPPE you get 5% off all onewind products.

 Gear Used